Budget AI stack14 min read

 Should I use free tools for everything at first?

 Free plans are fine for testing, but paid upgrades make sense when a workflow already saves time and reliability becomes important.
+Upgrade only when the tool removes a repeated bottleneck or supports revenue-facing work.

 Related guides